What is Legionnaires’ disease? The symptoms of the potentially deadly disease to watch for

 Older people and those with chronic lung conditions particularly at risk

-Legionnaires’ disease is spreading this summer in the eastern United States with a deadly outbreak killing two people and sickening 58 more in New York City.
+Legionnaires’ disease is spreading this summer in the eastern United States with a deadly outbreak killing three people and sickening at least 67 more in New York City.

 The serious form of pneumonia is caused by Legionella bacteria and approximately one in 10 people who are sickened will die due to complications.